ZAHARO0-0/YOLO-Teeth-Detection/README.md

 1. Place your `best.pt` model file in the project folder.
 2. Run the script:
-3. Select an image file (.jpg, .jpeg, .png) when prompted.
+3. Select an OPG image file (.jpg, .jpeg, .png) when prompted.
 4. The script will show:

   - Detection results in the console (average accuracy)